PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): System and Threat Model

 \item \tolerance=1600 \textit{Out of scope:} Manipulation of the data or code in the serialized model beyond the \pickle program (\eg~model weights, data pipeline programs); manipulation of the trusted library code (\eg~PyTorch) used to load the serialized model.

 \end{itemize}

 We focus on the threat of \pickle program code execution, and exclude other threats from untrusted ML models.
-Other ML supply chain attacks are orthogonal and can be approached with layered defenses, like manipulating model weights to insert ``backdoors''~\cite{impnet} and compromising other model components.
-We don't consider other forms of attacks that manipulate \pickle programs, \eg for denial of service~\cite{fickling_dos_issue} due to their weaker attack primitives.
+Other ML supply chain attacks, like manipulating model weights to insert ``backdoors''~\cite{gu2019badnets,impnet}, are orthogonal and can be approached with layered defenses.
+We do not consider other forms of attacks that manipulate \pickle programs, \eg for denial of service~\cite{fickling_dos_issue} due to their weaker attack primitives.